 Keeping track of scheduling and change orders is difficult at best.
 Construction professionals have created schedules on whiteboards or with pen and paper for decades, managing changes that occur throughout the day with phone calls and text messages.
 However, with growing demands on the industry and increasing customer expectations, the tried and true methods of dispatch operations are being tested.
 Many construction leaders are turning to technology platforms to create more efficient dispatch management.

 Logistics platforms are gaining traction in the industry, due in large part to the ability to digitize already existing workflows with minimal disruption.
-With digital platforms, it is easy to create a schedule and manage changes without any disjointed communication.
+With a digital dispatch platform, it is easy to create a schedule and manage changes without any disjointed communication.
 In this article, we will explore the direct impacts of digitization on key roles in your organization and the downstream impacts that digitization of dispatch management creates, including more efficient scheduling and better communication.

 Digitization Directly Impacts Dispatch Department Functions